CamilleSimo0602/psma-pet-suvmax-radiopathologic/README.md

 ## What is here

-- **PSMA_PET_analysis.Rmd** — an R Markdown file that recomputes every number reported in the manuscript and supplement: the cohort table, all SUVmax correlates, the adjusted models, the digital-pathology concordance, and the supplemental analyses.
+- **PSMA_PET_analysis.Rmd** is an R Markdown file that recomputes every number reported in the manuscript and supplement: the cohort table, all SUVmax correlates, the adjusted models, the digital-pathology concordance, and the supplemental analyses.
 Its final section re-asserts each published value, so a failed check is the signal that the text and the data no longer agree.

 ## Data